-Topics The 5th ICH Forum: ICH Quality Guideline Update
+Topics.
+The 5th ICH Forum: ICH Quality Guideline Update

-On December 13, 2023, the "5th ICH Forum: ICH Quality Guideline Update" was held jointly by the Ministry of Health, Labour and Welfare (MHLW), the Pharmaceuticals and Medical Devices Agency (PMDA), and the Pharmaceutical Manufacturers Association of Japan (PMAJ).
-This forum was held to discuss the ICH Quality Guideline Update (QGuideline), Q2 (R2) of the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH), and the ICH Quality Guideline Update (QGuideline).
-This forum focused on the Q Guidelines (Quality Guidelines) of the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH), including the Q2(R2)/Q14 Guidelines (Revision of Analytical Method Validation and Method Development), the Q5A(R2) Guidelines (Viral Safety Evaluation of Biotechnology-based Pharmaceuticals Produced Using Human or Animal Cell Lines), the Q9(R1) Guidelines (Quality Risk Management), and the Q13 Guidelines (Quality Management).
-Experts involved in the revision and development of the Q9(R1) Guideline (Quality Risk Management) and the Q13 Guideline (Serial Production of Active Pharmaceutical Ingredients and Dosage Forms) provided an overview of their work, followed by a panel discussion on the latest science and risk perspectives.
+On December 13, 2023, the Ministry of Health, Labour and Welfare (MHLW), the Pharmaceuticals and Medical Devices Agency (PMDA), and the JPMA jointly hosted the "5th ICH Forum: ICH Quality Guideline Update.
+The International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) Q-Guideline (Quality Guideline) was discussed at this forum.
+Q2 (R2)/Q14 Guideline (Revision of "Validation of Analytical Procedure" and "Analytical Procedure Development"), the Q5A(R2) Guidelines (Viral Safety Evaluation of Biotechnolgy Products Derived from Cell Lines of Human or Animal Origin), Q9 (R1) Guideline (Quality Risk Management) and Q13 Guideline (Continuous Manufacturing of Drug Substances and Drug Products), as well as an overview of the latest scientific and technical developments.
+In addition, a panel discussion was held on the latest science and risk perspectives.
 In addition, two Japanese recipients of the ICH Award, which recognizes experts who have contributed to the review of the ICH Guidelines, were presented with commemorative gifts.

-Outline of the Meeting
+Outline of the event

-ICH supports training initiatives online and in each ICH region to promote understanding of the ICH Guidelines among stakeholders.
-This forum was also held as part of stakeholder engagement efforts in Japan, co-hosted by the Ministry of Health, Labour and Welfare (MHLW), PMDA, and the Pharmaceutical Manufacturers Association of Japan (PMAJ) under the auspices of the ICH Foundation.
+ICH supports training initiatives online and in each ICH region to promote understanding of the ICH Guidelines to each stakeholder.
+This forum was also held as part of the stakeholder engagement efforts in Japan, co-hosted by the MHLW, PMDA, and JPMA through the ICH Foundation.
 This year's forum was the fifth such event.

 As shown in Table 1, the forum consisted of lectures and panel discussions on each guideline from the morning to the afternoon.
 The ICH Awards ceremony was held at the beginning of the morning, followed by a panel discussion on the overview of the latest ICH trends and a lecture by Yoshihiro Matsuda of PMDA on the latest trends and prospects of ICH Q guidelines.
 Then, after a break, experts from each working group introduced the status of ICH Q13, ICH Q5A, ICH Q9 (R1), and ICH Q2 (R2)/Q14, which have reached Step 4.
 Finally, a panel discussion was held in the form of receiving the contents of the prepared guidelines.